Tomiwa-Oladejo/devops-web-project/README.md

 <br>

 ## Introduction
-This project included the creation and deployment of a Java-based web app using AWS, with a focus on the CI/CD tools.
+This project includes the creation and deployment of a Java-based web app using AWS, with a focus on the CI/CD tools.
 The deveoplment pipeline that has been built around the Java web app within this repository is invisible to the end-user, but makes a big impact through the automation of the software release processes.

 I have an interest in DevSecOps and cloud security which acted as the spark for the venture into this project.
 As a result, I was able to learn more about CI/CD pipelines, in addition to gaining hands on experience in automating the flow from developing code to deployomg web apps.